 This is probably the number one way I’ve had success of finding a brand PR contact and the right one at that.
 A press release will more than likely have the contact name, email, and phone number for the person you will want to send your pitch to.

 How do you find a press release?
 It’s simple.
+A quick Google search should be able to help you find the information you are looking for.
 Head to Google and type in the brand name + press release.
+For example if you’re wanting to find the contact for Seventh Generation, you’ll want to search “Seventh Generation Press Release”.
 Usually the first few search results will be the latest press releases from the brand.